federico-camerota/DSSC/homeworks/01_openmp/ex1/README.md

 running the program using a number of threads ranging from 1 to 20.
 ![scaling](data_race.jpg)

-As can be seen in the above image, the time to result is pretty much the same in all the three cases.
-However, we can appreciate the fact that they scale well as the number of threads is increased.
+As can be seen, the time to result is pretty much the same in the three cases.
+ However, we can appreciate the fact that they scale pretty well as the number of threads is increased.

 ### Compiling